rwjack/AutoRaise/README.md

 **Running AutoRaise**

-After making the project, you end up with these two files:
+After making the project, you end up with these files:

     AutoRaise (command line version)
-    AutoRaise.app (version without GUI)
+    AutoRaise.app (basic version without GUI, or GUI version with launcher if built with 'make gui-app')

 The first binary is to be used directly from the command line and accepts parameters.
 The second binary, AutoRaise.app, can be used without a terminal window and relies on the presence of a configuration file.
 AutoRaise.app runs on the background and